dloubser1/Milestone-2/index.md

 ### Scenarios Based on The Seven Stages of Action

-(Thought - Change this to fullscreening Zoom so that the user can’t access their browser and browse the web, thus distracting themselves)

 GOAL: I want to learn.

 PLAN: I should remove any distractions.